cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ## C509 Certificate Request Types Registry {#csr-type}

-IANA has created a new registry titled "C509 Certificate Request Types" under the new heading "C509 Certificate".
+IANA has created a new registry titled "C509 Certificate Request Types" under the new heading "CBOR Encoded X.509 (C509) Parameters".
 The columns of the registry are Value, Description, and Reference, where Value is an integer, and the other columns are text strings.
 For values in the interval \[-24, 23\] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-----------------------------------------------------------+